Pfizer's Disclosure of Payments to HCPs Frequently Asked Questions

 Often the leading authorities in their fields, these professionals are compensated fairly for the work they do for Pfizer.

 We have in place established Fair Market Value guidelines to ensure payments are fair and appropriate to the important work being done on our behalf.
 Pfizer has established a standard fair market value compensation schedule for services provided by health care professionals.

 Our Fair Market Value methodology is based upon the particular health care professional's credentials and qualifications and the amount of time necessary to provide the requested service.

 Does Pfizer pay for meals?

 Since we may be taking time away from a health care professional's meal break, Pfizer may provide your doctor and his or her medical staff with a breakfast or lunch in the office during in-office meetings.
 Pfizer may also provide meals at expert-led forums.
-The cost of meals at expert-led forums are divided equally across all attendees, regardless of their actual consumption.

 We do not pay the health care professionals for participating in these in-office sessions or expert-led forums.